-Our next and final step towards a practical tool is a) the use of a support vector machine (SVM) [33] for the prediction of valid bug reports and b) the use of the full set of nine topological measures.
+Our next and final step towards a practical tool is a) the use of a support vector machine (SVM) [32] for the prediction of valid bug reports and b) the use of the full set of nine topological measures.
 In order to eliminate the risk of overfitting the data, we use a training set that is composed of only 5.0% of all available samples.
-The nine measures we consider as input features are: LCC membership, eigenvector centrality, betweenness centrality, total degree, indegree, out-degree, closeness centrality, clustering coefficient and k-coreness.
+The nine measures we consider as input features are: LCC membership, eigenvector centrality, betweenness centrality, total degree, in-degree, out-degree, closeness centrality, clustering coefficient and k-coreness.
 We present the results of the SVM classifier in Table IV (i.e. (SVM) rows).
 For MOZILLA FIREFOX and MOZILLA THUNDERBIRD we obtain precision values of 82.5 and 90.3 as well as F-scores of 0.58 and 0.54 respectively.
 In both of these projects the fraction of Valid bug reports is comparably small (with 21% and 23.3% respectively).

 The fraction of Valid bugs in the ECLIPSE and NETBEANS projects is significantly higher.
 We hypothesize that this is due to more stringent bug reporting procedures and a higher technical proficiency of users which is related to the fact that both projects target a user community that mainly consists of developers.
 For ECLIPSE and NETBEANS our classifier obtains a precision of 88.7% and 78.9% with F-scores of 0.89 and 0.83 respectively.
 Since the majority of bug reports in these two projects are Valid, we propose to use the classifier to identify the minority of Faulty bug reports instead.
 In Table V, we show the corresponding results for all four projects.
-In this setting, our classifier achieves F-scores of 0.92 and 0.91and a precision of 86.9% and 84.9% for MOZILLA FIREFOX and MOZILLA THUNDERBIRD respectively.
+In this setting, our classifier achieves F-scores of 0.92 and 0.91 and a precision of 86.9% and 84.9% for MOZILLA FIREFOX and MOZILLA THUNDERBIRD respectively.
 For the projects ECLIPSE and NETBEANS we obtain a precision of 73.6% and 73.1% and F-scores of 0.69 and 0.67 respectively.

-TABLE V PRECISION (p), RECALL (r) and F-score of filtering faulty bug reports based only on measures of social embeddedness.
+TABLE V PRECISION (p), RECALL (r) AND F-SCORE OF FILTERING FAULTY BUG REPORTS BASED ONLY ON MEASURES OF SOCIAL EMBEDDEDNESS.

-FIREFOX THUNDERBIRD ECLIPSE NETBEANS
+FIREFOX Thunderbird Eclipse NETBEANS

 Faulty 79.0% 76.7% 25.7% 37.6%

 p (SVM) 86.9% 84.9% 73.6% 73.1%

 r (SVM) 97.3% 98.2% 64.0% 61.8%

 F (SVM) 0.92 0.91 0.69 0.67

 VI.
-DISCUSSION, THREATS TO VALIDITY AND IMPLICATIONS FOR FUTURE WORK
+THREATS TO VALIDITY AND IMPLICATIONS FOR FUTURE WORK

-Prior to concluding our article, we discuss a number of limitations of our analysis as well as resulting threats to validity.
+Prior to concluding our article, we discuss a number of limitations of our analysis and the resulting threats to validity.

 As described in section III, all our findings are based on interactions recorded in the BUGZILLA installation of the projects MOZILLA FIREFOX, MOZILLA THUNDERBIRD, ECLIPSE and NETBEANS.
 Clearly, a significant threat to the applicability of our approach for general collaborative software engineering is that we were mainly focused on these four OSS communities.
-However, we argue that these particular projects represent communities with different levels of heterogeneity with respect to the level of contributions, commitment, technical proficiency and commercial influence by companies.
-In particular, the communities of MOZILLA FIREFOX and MOZILLA THUNDERBIRD target a rather general audience without particular technical proficiency, while ECLIPSE and NETBEANS are more focused on software developers.
-As such, our particular choice of communities may be considered as covering different ends of the spectrum of technical proficiency of users.
+However, we argue that these particular projects represent communities with different levels of heterogeneity in their user base, the level of contributions, commitment, technical proficiency and commercial influence by companies.
 Our analysis shows that, even for such diverse projects, machine learning techniques based on quantitative measures of social embeddedness yield high accuracy results when predicting bug report quality.
 Therefore our contribution can be seen as a proof of concept case study.
-Nevertheless, we are currently collecting and analyzing data as well as qualitative insights on the social organization of a number of additional communities in order to generalize our results.
+Nevertheless, we are currently collecting and analyzing data as well as qualitative insights on the social organization of a number of additional communities in order to further generalize our results.